-Agreement was reached in December 2013, with the company taking leases for four premises in total.
+An agreement was reached in December 2013, with the company taking leases for four premises in total.

-A permanent licence was granted in the year for the seating which had been placed on a trial basis on harbour land outside a premises on East Looe quay that was diversifying from clothing into refreshments.
+A permanent licence was granted in the year for the seating which had been placed on a trial basis on harbour land outside premises on East Looe quay that was diversifying from clothing into refreshments.
 The facility proving to be popular with locals and visitors alike.